elexira/fend-webpack-content/STEP-5.md

 # Step 5 - Webpack Mode

+from class notes:

+Changes proposed for the Configuration Files

+Create a copy of the webpack.config.js, and rename it as webpack.prod.js.
+This file should have mode: 'production' statement in module.exports.
+Now, rename the webpack.config.js to webpack.dev.js.
+This file should have the following statements in module.exports

+     mode: 'development',
+     devtool: 'source-map',

+Changes proposed for package.json

+The statements added to the package.json for the configuration files of production and development modes separately in the "script" block are:

+    "scripts": {
+        "build-prod": "webpack --config webpack.prod.js",
+        "build-dev": "webpack-dev-server  --config webpack.dev.js --open"
+    },

+Note that you should remove the "build": "webpack" script now from package.json, and only have the two related to build-dev and build-prod.
+This also means when you build your app with npm, you should use the correct script, e.g.

+    npm run build-dev

 In Webpack, there are two ways you can set the environment mode:

 ## #1.
 Through the CLI